 Missing, broken, or otherwise damaged teeth can have a big impact on your appearance and confidence.
-When your smile doesn’t look its best, you’re more likely to feel insecure – and everyday tasks like eating or speaking can become for difficult.
+When your smile doesn’t look its best, you’re more likely to feel insecure – and everyday tasks like eating or speaking can become difficult.
 This is why many people use dentures to repair their smile.

 Dentures are removable dental pieces that can replace damaged or missing teeth.
-While they aren’t “real” teeth, they do require special care if they’re going to look good.
+While they aren’t “real” teeth, they require special care if they’re going to look good.
 How do you keep your dentures in tip-top shape?
-Here are five tips that will help you care for your them.
+Here are five tips that will help you care for them.

 Handle with Care

 These days, most dentures are made from porcelain or acrylic resin.
-These materials have many advantages: they’re durable, they look natural, and they’re even more stain-resistant than natural teeth!
+These materials have many advantages: they’re durable, look natural, and even more stain-resistant than natural teeth!
 However, there is one disadvantage that folks who wear dentures must keep in mind – these materials can be quite delicate.

 Clean Your Dentures Daily

 Your dentures function just like regular teeth.
 Each day, they are exposed to food particles, bacteria, and a whole lot more.
-And just like your natural teeth, they need regular brushing in order to stay nice and clean.
+And just like your natural teeth, they need regular brushing to stay nice and clean.

-It is important that you brush your dentures (both the teeth and the gums) twice each day.
+You must brush your dentures (both the teeth and the gums) twice each day.
 This will cleanse them of food pieces, thereby keeping them looking their best.
 However, it also clears away bacteria that could lead to gum disease down the road.
 Remember: they ARE your teeth – so treat them accordingly!

 Use the Right Tools

 While brushing your teeth is important, it’s also essential that you do it the right way.
 When it comes to taking care of your dentures, the right tools make all the difference.
 Make sure to use a soft-bristled toothbrush for your twice-daily cleanings; this will scrub away stains and bacteria without damaging them.